aurelius-in/RoboRouter/README.md

 Observability
 -------------
 - Prometheus at `http://localhost:9090` scrapes API `/metrics`.
-- Grafana at `http://localhost:3000` can be used to build dashboards.
+- Grafana at `http://localhost:3000` is auto-provisioned with Prometheus as the default datasource and preloads the API dashboard from `infra/observability/dashboards/api.json`.

 ### Exports & Policy
 - Use `POST /export?scene_id=...&type=potree&crs=EPSG:3857` to request an export.